AdobeDocs/analytics.en/help/admin/admin/bot-rules/t-upload-bot-rules.md

 To bulk import bot rules, you can upload a CSV file that defines the rules.

-Create a CSV file with the following columns in the order presented:
+Create a CSV file with the following columns, in the order presented:

 | Column 1 | Column 2 |Column 3|Column 4|Column 5|
 |--- |--- |---|---|---|